Canine Caviar Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 The Bottom Line

-Judging by its ingredients alone, Canine Caviar dry dog food looks to be an above average kibble.
+Judging by its ingredients alone, Canine Caviar Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Canine Caviar is a plant-based dry dog food using a moderate amount of dehydrated chicken or lamb as its main sources of animal protein, thus earning the brand 4.5 stars.
+Canine Caviar Dog Food is a plant-based kibble using a moderate amount of dehydrated lamb or chicken as its main sources of animal protein, thus earning the brand 4 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.